ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 The ``__future__`` imports do the following:

-:absolute_import: Makes imports look in :attr:`sys.path <python3:sys.path>` for the modules being
+:absolute_import: Makes imports look in :data:`sys.path <python3:sys.path>` for the modules being
     imported, skipping the directory in which the module doing the importing lives.
 If the code wants to use the directory in which the module doing the importing, there's a new dot notation to do so.